- ACRONYMS AND DEFINITIONS

 Laboratory criteria (one of the following):

-- A small study that compared rivaroxaban to warfarin in patients with high-risk APA syndrome was stopped early when rivaroxaban was found to be clearly inferior to warfarin for preventing thromboembolic events.
-[PMID 30002145]
+- A small study that compared rivaroxaban to warfarin in patients with triple-positive APA syndrome was stopped early when rivaroxaban was found to be clearly inferior to warfarin for preventing thromboembolic events.
+[PMID 30002145] In another APA study, rivaroxaban was not found to be noninferior to warfarin for preventing recurrent thrombosis.
+If this study had more power, rivaroxaban would likely have been inferior.
+[PMID 31610549]

 - THROMBOPHILIC DISORDERS | Factor V Leiden mutation (activated protein C resistance)